 Gender shapes every stage of the migration experience.
 For Afghan women and girls, gender-based discrimination and violence as well as a disproportionate impact from the decades-long economic and political instability have been strong drivers of migration and displacement.
 For other gender groups, gender-based persecution influences their reasons to migrate.

 Presentation on women and girls begins at 24 minutes/10seconds, by Dr. Marie Mcauliffe.
 At this joint IOM Migration Research Division and IHEID Global Migration Centre webinar on “Afghanistan, Displacement and Migration: What Do Recent Events Mean For Future Dynamics in the Region?”, experts on Afghan migration will critically examine the events under way in Afghanistan and explore the implications for migration and displacement in the region, and beyond.

 Disclaimer: This webpage curates public information and data.
 The opinions expressed in this webpage are those of the authors and do not necessarily reflect the views of the International Organization for Migration (IOM), nor its Member States and other stakeholders.
 The designations employed and the presentation of material throughout the webpage do not imply expression of any opinion or endorsement whatsoever on the part of IOM, its Member States and other stakeholders concerning the legal status of any country, territory, city or area, or of its authorities, or concerning its frontiers or boundaries.
-While the Portal section "Afghanistan: Migration statistics, policy and news" has been made possible with funding from the German Federal Foreign Office, the contents on this section do not necessarily reflect its official policy or position.
+While the portal section "Afghanistan: Migration statistics, policy and news" has been made possible with funding from the German Federal Foreign Office and the Federal Department of Foreign Affairs (FDFA) Switzerland, the contents on this section do not necessarily reflect their official policy or position.